dannielarriola/dannielarriola.github.io/_posts/2017-04-16-codeinjector.markdown

 ---

-Chrome Plugin: Allows you to inject code at the end of any page
+Chrome Plugin: Allows to inject code at the end of any page